AntonRich/nztenglish/content/posts/assessment-my-english-level-01.md

 1. 100
 2. 100
 3. 70
   * 2/20 - Articles.
-The last eruption of ~~the~~ Kilimanjaro volcano happned aobut 200 year ago.
+The last eruption of ~~the~~ Kilimanjaro volcano happened about 200 year ago.
   * 3/20 - Present Tenses.
 Where's Monica?
 I haven't seen her since Monday. - She's at home.
 She ~~recently broke~~ her arm.
   * 7/20 - Confusing Words.
 It is important to ~~make~~ business with honest partners.
   * 9/20 - Irregular Verbs.
 Choose two forms of the verb 'to backslide'. ~~backslided-backslided~~